It’s hard to ignore the pivotal role of link building in SEO.

-Day #1: Start the Course by Learning the Basics
+Day #1: Start by Learning the Basics

 Any person who can send mail and search the internet can develop links.